hadley/adv-r/Functionals.md

 * Implement `Any`, a function that takes a list and a predicate function, and returns `TRUE` if the predicate function returns `TRUE` for any of the inputs.
 Implement the complementary `All` function.

 * Implement the `span` function from Haskell, which given a list `x` and a predicate function `f`, returns the longest sequential run of elements where the predicate is true.
-(Hint: you might find `rle` helpful.)
+(Hint: you might find `rle()` helpful.
+Make sure to read the source and figure out how it works)

 ## Mathematical functionals